 You'll be working out of the spaces between the tr clusters of the previous row.

 Chain 3, then work 3tr's into 1st space between clusters of previous row.
 Work tr clusters into each space made in the previous row.
 And then to finish the row, work 1 tr into the top stitch of the ch3 made at start of previous row.
 Fasten off.

 Row 4 :: Tie in your new colour...knot the two yarns tightly together, leaving ends to darn in after.

 To begin, insert hook through the very first space of the previous row (between the last tr and the previous tr cluster).
 Draw the new yarn colour through to the front, ch 3, then 1 tr in same space.

 Work tr clusters into each space along, but work JUST 2 tr's into the final space.
 Turn.

 Row 5 ::

 chain 3, work tr cluster's each space across.
 To finish the row, work 1 tr into the top stitch of the ch3 made at start of previous row.
 Fasten off.

 Repeat rows 4 and 5, working two rows for each colour.

 I really hope you can understand this as I've written it, as soon as I'm able I'll do one of my usual tutorials with lots of pics for those of you who like the visuals, but hoping for now that this will get you started.

-Remember when you start out on a blanket, your foundation chain needs to be a multiple of 3.
+Remember when you start out on a blanket, your foundation chain needs to be a multiple of 3, plus an extra 2.
 Remember also not to make your foundation chain too tight :: try to chain loosely if poss, or switch to a hook a size bigger.

 You can read about The Granny Stripe blanket Beginning here.

 And the Granny Stripe Ta-dah post is here.

 All my tutprials are created for you to use and enjoy for free.
 However, if you would like to make a donation you can do so using the button below (all donations are gratefully received and will be used to fund future projects).